 - UX interest groups within the American Library Association and other library professional groups

-- A peer-reviewed journal of library user experience entitled “Weave”
+- A peer-reviewed journal of library user experience titled “Weave”

 - Hiring of UX-specific roles in libraries, such as UX librarians and UX specialists